Five Favorite Colorado Hikes for Sea Level Visitors

 Gunnison sits a little lower in the valley making it a perfect place to get your legs under you.
 The Hartman Rocks trail network, just outside town, contains over 35 miles of trails from easy to difficult.
 Most of the easy trails are accessible from the McCabe’s entrance just off US 50 west of town.
 For the easiest route, try Evan’s Loop.
 This short hike is comprised of the Broken Shovel, Lost Dog, and Sea of Sage trails.
 Even low clearance rental cars can make it to the trailhead just up BLM Rd.
 3500.
 Enjoy the views and unique granite geology of the area, and make sure to pack water.
 It can be sunny and dry even when it’s raining other places in the valley.

-For wildflowers and ease, there’s no better trail than East River.
+For wildflowers and ease, there’s no better Crested Butte hiking trail than Brush Creek trail.
 Once this was an old road used by ranchers to access their property, but vehicles are no longer allowed.
 Beautiful streams, blooming flowers, quiet aspen groves, and the East River meanders are all highlights along this out-and-back trail.
 Since there’s no loop to make it’s easy to bite off as much as you want and no more.
 Just remember to leave the wildflowers alone and take pictures only.
+This trail is sometimes called the East River Trail.

 4. Dillon Pinnacles Trail